tjosephcarroll/se-lab18/container/lab1/README.md

 $ docker rm my service
 ```

-6. **Push it**
+6. **Push it.**
-Now that we have the app service packaged up, let' push it to our personal container repository for sharing it or pulling it from a cloud node.
+Now that we have the app service packaged up, let's push it to our personal container repository for sharing it or pulling it from a cloud node.
-We will use our individual user accounts on Docker Hub and push our service:v1 container image to that account
+We will use our individual user accounts on Docker Hub and push our *service:v1* container image to that account

 * make sure you're logged in via
 ```
 $ docker login -u=<USERNAME>

-or ot make sure we address the right registry -although it's the default:
+or to make sure we address the right registry -although it's the default, try
 $ docker login docker.io -u <USERNAME>
 ```

 * Move the local container image to the personal registry.
 Remember that by default container images pushed to Docker Hub are public.
 You can have private registry but you have to pay.
-* A simple docker push will most probably fail as the container must be names according to your registry.
+* A simple docker push will most probably fail as the container must be named according to your registry.
-    * at present we have a simple service:v1
+    * at present we have a simple *service:v1*
-    * The individual account on Docker Hub contains our Docker ID so we need to rename or re-tag our image first before Docker knows where to upload it
+    * The individual account on Docker Hub contains our Docker ID so we need to rename or re-tag our image first before Docker knows where to upload it to
 ```
 $ docker tag service:v1 <MY_DOCKER_ID_NAME>/service:v1
 ```